An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Methods

-The slides, retrieved from an archive of previous cases, were digitised with Leica GT450 WSI scanners, at 40$\times$ magnification.
+The slides were digitised with Leica GT450 WSI scanners, at 0.26 µm/pixel at 40$\times$ magnification.
 The cases were initially seen and classified (labelled) by one of three pathologists.
-The pathologist revised and classified the slides, and then compared them with the initial report diagnosis (which served as a second-grader).
+The pathologist revised and classified the slides, and then compared the result with the initial report diagnosis (which served as a second-grader).
 If there was a match between both, no further steps were taken.
 In discordant cases, a third pathologist served as a tie-breaker.
 Roughly 9\% of the dataset (967 slides and over a million tiles) were manually annotated by a pathologist and rechecked by the other, in turn, using the Sedeen Viewer software~\cite{Sedeen}.
 For complex cases, or when the agreement for a joint decision could not be reached, a third pathologist reevaluated the annotation.

 The CRS10K dataset was divided into train, validation and test sets.
-The first includes all the strongly annotated slides and other slides randomly selected.
-Whereas the second is composed of only non-annotated slides.
-Finally, the test set was selected from the new data added to extend the previous datasets.
+The training set includes all the strongly annotated slides, for fully-supervised learning, and a random selection of weakly-annotated samples.
+The validation set, on the other hand, consists of only weakly-annotated slides.
+Finally, the test set was selected from the new data added to extend the previous datasets and only includes weakly-annotated slides.
 Thus, it is completely separated from the training and validation sets of previous works.
-The test set, will be publicly available, so that future research can directly compare their results and use that set as a benchmark.
+The test set, is publicly available, so that future research can directly compare their results and use this set as a benchmark.

+Of note, when collected from routine archives, the slides can be digitised with duplicated tissue areas.
+Hence, the workflow for the automatic diagnostic also included an automatic fragment detection and counting system, to avoid repeated and lower quality fragments ~\cite{tome2022automaticcount}.